Merzasphor/MWSE/docs/source/guides/storing-data.md

 	myData.var2 = 32
 	```

-The field `data` on the player's reference could be perfect way to store some mod-related player's statistics.
-For example, a mod implementing karma system could save the player's current karma level inside that table, so that it can persist between save sessions.
-On the other hand, the data that mod's user would want to persist between whichever character the player or savegame is played would should be saved to a configuration file insted.
+The field `data` on the player's reference could be the perfect way to store some mod-related player statistics.
+For example, a mod implementing a karma system could save the player's current karma level inside that table, so that it can persist between save sessions.
+On the other hand, the data that the mod's user would want to persist between whichever character the player or savegame is played would be saved to a configuration file instead.
 For instance, keybindings for new abilities are a good candidate for that.

 ### Usage of data table